kiratech/labs/Workshops/Kubernetes-Security/Stage-4-Policy-Reporter-Visualization.md

 Failed to watch error="failed to list *v1.ValidatingAdmissionPolicyBinding: the server could not find the requested resource"
 ```

-Solution: Downgrade to a compatible version (see Requisites section above)
+Solution: Downgrade to a compatible version (see Requisites section above).